 - Social, by trying to create a Solidarity of traditional thinkers in Continuity with the ways of our ancestors.

 This is a positive task and should be a thing of beauty, suitable for men with a sense of noblesse oblige.
 If we seem negative, that is because of the necessary task of outing those who claim to be on the side of Tradition, but who, in reality, form a counter-tradition, which is revealed through the ugliness of their discourse, their unaesthetic music, and their rejection of a spiritual Solidarity in the present and Continuity with the past.
 To be considered a man, they misunderstand the true Pagan as a creature given over to his liberated elan vital, and “might is right” philosophy.
-Thus, they demonstrate their lack of understanding of the counter balancing frein vital, the Buddhist “battle in the cave”, or the man able to dominate and control his unbridled passions.
+Thus, they demonstrate their lack of understanding of the counter balancing frein vital, the Buddhist “battle in the cave of dragons”, or the man able to dominate and control his unbridled passions.